Vyral/john-quinn/_posts/2020-02-18-how-do-you-buy-and-sell-at-the-same-time.md

 Additionally, we can negotiate with sellers to move the closing date.
 In a home sale, there are hundreds of moving parts, and it’s important to make sure everything is coordinated.
 That’s why it’s doubly important to have a skilled agent and negotiator on your side.

-So **keep these things in mind if you need to buy and sell a home at the same time.** If you have any questions about this or any other real estate topic, don’t hesitate to reach out to me.
+So **keep these things in mind if you need to buy and sell a home at the same time.** If you have questions about this or any other real estate topic, don’t hesitate to reach out to me.
 I’d be happy to help you.